Illia-Vidanov/Procedural-Lockscreen-Desktop-Wallpaper/README.md

  Program that generates a new lock screen for you to enjoy) Only supports windows for now

+ ### How it works
+ In order to set custom lock screen image you have to craete key "LockScreenImagePath" in folder "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\PersonalizationCSP".
+After that you can just change image in that path to change lockscreen image.
+ Also to generate image on every login program sets up task in task scheduler with trigger "OnWorkstationUnlock" with scrript Generate.exe to execute
+ Generate.exe chooses random script from folder scripts and parses it if it's lua or just executes it if it's .exe file.

  ### Instalation:
  1. Download files
  2. Extract them in any folder